imran1gee/Breast-Cancer-Model-Evaluation-and-AB-Testing/README.md

 # Breast-Cancer-Model-Evaluation-and-AB-Testing

-This project evaluates the performance of different machine learning models for breast cancer classification using a dataset from [source].
+This project evaluates the performance of different machine learning models for breast cancer classification using a dataset.
 The models compared include:

 - **Logistic Regression**
 - **Support Vector Machine (SVM)**